nicolasfueceo/vulcan/src_documentation.md

             except Exception as e:
                 logger.warning("Context compression failed: {}", e)

-        # --- TERMINATION BLOCKER: Enforce hypothesis finalization ---
+        # --- TERMINATION HANDLING: Check for Hypothesizer TERMINATE signal ---
         last_msg_content = messages[-1]["content"].strip().upper() if messages else ""
+        last_msg_sender = messages[-1].get("name", "") if messages else ""

+        # If Hypothesizer sends TERMINATE and hypotheses are finalized, allow termination
+        if "TERMINATE" in last_msg_content and last_msg_sender == "Hypothesizer":
+            if session_state and session_state.get_final_hypotheses():
+                logger.info("Hypothesizer sent TERMINATE and hypotheses are finalized.
+Terminating discovery loop.") return True, "TERMINATE"
+            elif session_state:
+                logger.warning("Hypothesizer sent TERMINATE but no hypotheses finalized.
+Prompting for finalization.") messages.append(
+                    {
+                        "role": "user",
+                        "name": "SystemCoordinator",
+                        "content": (
+                            "Hypothesizer, you sent a termination signal but no hypotheses have been finalized. " "Please call the `finalize_hypotheses` tool with your synthesized hypotheses before terminating."
+                        ),
+                    }
+                )

+        # Block any other TERMINATE signals if hypotheses aren't finalized
-        if "TERMINATE" in last_msg_content and session_state and not session_state.get_final_hypotheses():
+        elif "TERMINATE" in last_msg_content and session_state and not session_state.get_final_hypotheses():
-            logger.warning("Termination signal received, but no hypotheses finalized.
+            logger.warning("Termination signal received from non-Hypothesizer, but no hypotheses finalized.
 Blocking termination.") messages.append(
                 {
                     "role": "user",